greater-than/StringBender/README.md

 # StringBender
-Sub-class of Python `str`, adds case conversion functions
+Sub-class of Python `str` that adds case conversion functions.

 ### Table of Contents